abduldattijo/retinafacedaceddetection/README.md

 ## Enrollment vs Search

 - **Enroll mode**: Upload a clip with the toggle set to *Enroll* (or call `/detect?mode=enroll`).
 The app extracts faces, builds 512-dim FaceNet embeddings, and stores them in memory (`FACE_DATABASE`) along with the source video name and timestamp.
 - **Search mode**: Upload another clip with the toggle set to *Search* (or call `/detect?mode=search`).
 Each detected face is embedded and compared against the in-memory database using cosine distance.
-Matches are returned with the originating video and timestamp and shown in the UI.
+Matches are returned with the originating video, timestamp, similarity, and the enrolled face image for side-by-side review in the UI.
 - **Match threshold**: Use the UI slider (or pass `threshold=<0-1>` to `/detect`) to control strictness; lower values are stricter (defaults to 0.4).

 ## How It Works

 - The `/detect` endpoint saves the uploaded video temporarily, samples frames about twice per second, and runs the cloned PyTorch RetinaFace model on each sampled frame.
 - For every detected face a PNG crop is encoded as a base64 data URI (capped at 60 faces for responsiveness) and returned to the browser.
 When recognition is enabled, each crop also carries an embedding and optional match info.
-- The frontend grid displays each crop with its timestamp; matches show the originating video, timestamp, and similarity score.
+- The frontend grid displays each crop with its timestamp; matches now show the enrolled face alongside the searched face, plus originating video, timestamp, and similarity score for quick analyst validation.

 ## Tips